danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I slept lightly, drifting in a pleasant warmth, when a melody began to play.
+I, Paul McCartney, slept lightly, drifting in a pleasant warmth, when a melody began to play.
 It sounded clear, complete, and familiar, as if someone sat beside my bed with a soft instrument.
 The tune grew richer, carrying an emotion I could not name.
 I floated in it, listening as the notes settled into a perfect shape.
 When I woke, the melody continued inside me, vivid and gentle.
 I rushed to the piano and played it exactly as I had heard.
 The song flowed effortlessly, as though I were remembering rather than composing.
 The dream had given it to me whole.

 ---